djurkeceo/zeltro-agency/README.md

 > **Better websites.
 Better business.**

-Zeltro is an independent web studio specializing in modern, fast, and custom-built websites for small and medium businesses.
+Zeltro is an independent web agency specializing in modern, fast, and custom-built websites for small and medium businesses.
 Based in Serbia, working with clients across the Balkans and Europe.

 🌐 **[zeltro.agency](https://zeltro.agency)**